 Through this round of funding, research grants up to $10,000 will be awarded to students working in the areas described above.
-Grant support can be used to cover activities such as: data purchasing costs, research-related travel (subject to the University’s permissible travel guidelines), hiring undergraduate research assistants, and other activities to support research.
-Awards are intended to support activities taking place during Spring and Summer 2022.
-If you have any questions on how to apply, please contact Laura Hedden (firstname.lastname@example.org).
+Grant support can be used to cover activities such as: data purchasing costs, research-related travel (subject to the University’s permissible travel guidelines), and other activities to support research.
+Awards are intended to support activities taking place during Spring and Summer 2023.
+If you have any questions on how to apply, please contact Laura Hedden (email@example.com).

 Requirements and expectations:

-- Students will be expected to provide occasional updates and presentations related to their work and to take part in an annual research workshop hosted by PRI at Princeton (Date TBD).
+- Students will be expected to provide occasional updates and presentations related to their work.

-- Students will be asked to produce a short (2-5 page) report on their work at the end of the grant period (Summer 2022), detailing how the funds were used, any findings emerging from the work, policy implications, outstanding questions, etc. A template for these reports will be distributed closer to the end of the grant period.
+- Students may be asked to produce a short (2-5 page) report on their work at the end of the grant period (Summer 2023), detailing how the funds were used, any findings emerging from the work, policy implications, outstanding questions, etc. A template for these reports will be distributed closer to the end of the grant period.

 To apply, please go to this application form and submit the following materials:

 (2) Name of your advisor or faculty mentor on the project

 (3) Amount you are requesting